How To Make Almond Flour

 - 1 lb. blanched almonds (slivered or whole)

 - Place almonds in a food processor and blend until you have a relatively fine consistency.
 It won't be as fine as regular flour, but it will look pretty close.

-Note: You may want to blend one package at a time.
+- Note: You may want to blend the almonds in smaller batches.
 I've done this a few times recently, and it seems to blend better in smaller amounts.

 I’m wondering what would happen if you left the skins on?
 Because I’m sure it’s healthier to eat the skins, like most foods.
 Would it make a big difference?

 Also – great idea Mica Kucera – make almond milk and use the leftovers for flour!
 Great idea!
 Especially since bulk almonds at Sprouts right now are just 2.99/lb!!

 Chelsea – I’m sure it would be fine.
 I was just trying to replicate the flour I found in the store.